jaytaylor/shipbuilder/README.md

 TODO: Test rollbacks.
 TODO: Automatically scrub old app images from slaves.

+TODO: Additional protection against dyno port conflicts via checking against running containers on the host during launch in container_start.py.

+TODO: Disable remaining services in ubuntu container, e.g.:

+TODO: Package SB-logger as a standalone program and stop embedding the full sb binary.
+Security practice improvement.

+/sbin/init
+/lib/systemd/systemd-journald
+/lib/systemd/systemd-udevd
+/lib/systemd/systemd-logind
+/usr/bin/dbus-daemon --system --address=systemd: --nofork --nopidfile --systemd-activation
+/sbin/dhclient -1 -v -pf /run/dhclient.eth0.pid -lf /var/lib/dhcp/dhclient.eth0.leases -I -df /var/lib/dhcp/dhclient6.eth0.leases eth0
+/sbin/agetty --noclear --keep-baud console 115200 38400 9600 linux
+[ssh] <defunct>
+/bin/sh /usr/lib/apt/apt.systemd.daily install
+/bin/sh /usr/lib/apt/apt.systemd.daily lock_is_held install
+/usr/bin/python3 /usr/bin/unattended-upgrade

+---

 Note: it's now recommended to ensure $sbHost is set to a domain name.. example: install/node.sh 2nd ssh cmd.

 TOOD: PORT ALLOCATION BUG - could be caused by the tmp.sh during deploy; when there's an error it blindly tries incrementing the port...

+2017-12-17: =Idea=
+What about tracking user activity logging + queries w/ fields: USERNAME .
+Remember how USERNAME is a difficult thing to infer with the present iteration of shipbuilder.
+Perhaps make it a pluggable "Addon" or "Module", "Dynamic Plugin Module, etc.  One is the current scheme of not caring about or handling anything.
+Maybe it's a plugin which simply enforces that the other spydaddy plugin isn't installed?
+Then there is the most granular scenario of the current username where both the username, timestamp, and argv are embedded alongside a system account producing start/stop(/error?) messages.
+Finally, consider the middleground of not forcing users to get their own accounts, this exists as a clean subset of the more complete solution.

+(Also: LDAP integration?)

+TODO: 2017-12-18 (Mon) Fix needed for SB client exiting with 0 status code even when connecting to sb-server failed.

+TODO: 2017-12-20: SB client can be fixed by adding 'ruok' equivalent in client.go.

+TODO: 2017-12-12: Make backup of HAProxy cfg before overwriting, then restore orig config if hap svc restart fails.

 ## Client